What to do in Cairns Australia if you love Koalas and Kangaroos? Go to the RainForeStation Nature Park in Kuranda.

 Tasmanian devils, they look nothing like the cartoon character!
 Wombats and a dingo.
 There was a snake section, but I’m not a fan so I didn’t go in!

-After the mornings, fun activities, we had a BBQ lunch that was delicious and I got to try some Aboriginal sauces.
-Then after lunch we went for our tour of the rainforest in a World War II army duck.
+After the morning, fun activities, we had a BBQ lunch that was delicious and I got to try some Aboriginal sauces.
+Then after lunch, we went for our tour of the rainforest in a World War II army duck.

 Rainforest Tour in a World War II Army Duck

 This was fun, I sat in the front with our driver/guide and I also helped by pulling the propeller lever!

 An army duck is for land and water, if you haven’t seen one before, it is a cross between a boat and a van.

 We drove through the rainforest and then through the lake in the forest, we saw lots of different trees, plants, flowers and saw some butterflies.

 Luckily it had stopped raining and the sun was shining again when we drove around, but the rain had cooled the temperature down so it was quite pleasant.